-Strictly conforming programs cannot depend on unspecified or implementation-defined behavior (cf. clause 4, lines 17-19).
-(Choose @ as an example of the characters listed in the Defect Report.)
-Note that @ and the other characters are extended source characters.
+Strictly conforming programs cannot depend on unspecified or implementation-defined behavior (cf. clause 4, page 3, lines 31-32).
+Note that @ and \$ are extended source characters.
 Source characters are translated to execution characters in an unspecified manner (cf. subclause 5.2.1).
 This is in the "C" locale.
-The @ character is either a printable character or a control character, either of which is implementation-defined (subclause 7.3, lines 8-11).
+The @ character is either a printing character or a control character, either of which is implementation-defined (subclause 7.3, page 102, lines 8-11).
 Therefore, the program is not strictly conforming.